The following policies affect graduate students.

 - Grades earned by international students in required English proficiency courses may not be used on the ATC and are not computed in the grade point average for the master’s degree, but will be computed for evaluation of the SF State GPA.

 - Graduate students in CR/NC courses must earn a B- or better to be granted a CR grade.

 - At least 24 of 30 units must be taken in residence on this campus or proportionally more for programs that exceed 30 units.
 (This program has a waiver of this requirement.
 Half (15) of the 30 units in the program need to be taken from SF State.
-Twelve more of the units must be taken from the other collaborating programs at Chico and Sacramento State as part of the core.
+Twelve more of the units are normally taken from the other collaborating programs at Chico and Sacramento State as part of the core.
 Therefore, 3 additional units can be transferred in from another university outside of the core.)

 - Summer Semester units are counted as residence credit.
 See CEL website for unit limits by session.